unframed/JSONModel.php/README.md

 ?>
 ~~~

-The JSONModel constructor can be applied differently, but the pattern of static `columns` and `types` allow to keep columns and type definitions in its controller's class.
+The `JSONModel` constructor can be applied differently, but the pattern of static `columns($sql)`, `primary()` and `types()` methods is the most idiomatic as it enables to localize the table or view definitions along with their controller classes and also allows to centralize type definitions in a single ancestor class.

 #### Model Options